tatuylonen/wiktextract/README.md

 available cores/hyperthreads.
 On Windows and MacOS, ``--num-threads`` should currently be set to 1 (default on those systems).
-We don't really recommend using Windows or Mac for the extraction, because it will be slow.
+We don't really recommend using Windows or Mac for the extraction, because it will be very slow.
 Extracting only a few languages or a subset of the data will be faster.

 You can download the full pre-extracted data from